 The Morimont castle (to the West of Winkel) is built on a rocky crest.

 Built with the distinctive white colour of Jurassic limestone, the ruins give the place a certain romantic eerie atmosphere.
-Morimont castle was first mentioned in 1271 and took its name from the Morimont dynasty, who was vassals of the Ferrettes and later the Habsburgs.
+Morimont castle was first mentioned in 1271 and took its name from the Morimont dynasty, which was vassals of the Ferrettes and later the Habsburgs.
 It was destroyed by the French in 1637.

 Château de Landskron